See, Think, Learn: A Self-Taught Multimodal Reasoner: Background and Related Work

-In the video domain, Video-STaR \cite{zohar2024video} extends STaR \cite{zelikman2022star} by generating question–answer pairs from labeled video datasets for instruction tuning.
+In the video domain, Video-STaR \cite{zohar2024video} extends STaR \cite{zelikman2022star} by generating question-answer pairs from labeled video datasets for instruction tuning.
 More recently, R\textsuperscript{3}V \cite{cheng2025vision} explored self-training for reasoning in VLMs.
-Unlike STL, however, R\textsuperscript{3}V relies on knowledge distillation from GPT-4o as a warm-up stage and requires additional bookkeeping to track responses that evolve from incorrect to correct across iterations.
+However, unlike STL, R\textsuperscript{3}V relies on knowledge distillation from GPT-4o \cite{openai_gpt4o_2024} as a warm-up stage and requires additional bookkeeping to track responses that evolve from incorrect to correct across iterations.

 Furthermore, both Video-STaR and R\textsuperscript{3}V omit explicit visual descriptions in their reasoning templates.
 STL differs by introducing a cost-effective reasoning template that integrates image descriptions, thereby improving perception and reasoning over successive iterations.
 Additionally, STL leverages discriminative learning to unlearn spurious correlations that otherwise lead to systematic errors.